Housing Services

 Section 811 Project Rental Assistance (PRA)

 Section 811 Project Rental Assistance is funded by the Department of Housing and Urban Development (HUD).
-In Maine, a partnership exists between the State of Maine- DHHS and Maine State Housing Authority creating housing for extremely low-income individuals with disabilities.
+In Maine, a partnership exists between the State of Maine/DHHS and Maine State Housing Authority, creating housing for extremely low-income individuals with disabilities.

-Eligibility for 811 PRA.
-(Word)
+Eligibility for 811 PRA (Word)

-Please see the following document from Maine Housing for required documentation to be housed through this program.
+Please see the following document from MaineHousing detailing required documentation as a part of the application process of this program.

-In addition to 811 PRA, the state also has a limited number of set- aside Section 811 vouchers.
+In addition to 811 PRA, the state also has a limited number of Section 811 vouchers.
 A Section 811 voucher is a federal rent subsidy for low-income individuals living with a disability.
 Section 811 vouchers are issued by the Maine State Housing Authority.

 Please see the following application for Section 811 vouchers.